MicrosoftDocs/visualstudio-docs/docs/profiling/instrument-dotnet-framework-component-and-collect-timing-data.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This topic describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to instrument a .NET Framework component such as an .*exe* or .*dll* file, and to collect detailed timing data.
+This topic describes how to use Visual Studio command-line profiling tools to instrument a .NET Framework, .NET Core, or .NET 5+ component such as an .*exe* or .*dll* file, and to collect detailed timing data.

 > [!NOTE]
-> Enhanced security features in Windows 8 and Windows Server 2012 required significant changes in the way the Visual Studio profiler collects data on these platforms.
-UWP apps also require new collection techniques.
-See [Performance Tools on Windows 8 and Windows Server 2012 applications](../profiling/performance-tools-on-windows-8-and-windows-server-2012-applications.md).
->
 > To get the path to the profiling tools, see [Specify the path to command line tools](/previous-versions/visualstudio/visual-studio-2017/profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.
->
-> Adding tier interaction data to a profiling run requires specific procedures with the command line profiling tools.
-See [Collect tier interaction data](../profiling/adding-tier-interaction-data-from-the-command-line.md).

  To collect detailed timing data from a .NET Framework component by using the instrumentation method, you use the [VSInstr.exe](../profiling/vsinstr.md) tool to generate an instrumented version of the component and the [VSPerfCLREnv.cmd](../profiling/vsperfclrenv.md) tool to initialize profiling environment variables.
 You then start the profiler.